grip-on-software/monetdb-import/Scripts/Database_structure.md

         Open, In progress, Closed), or NULL if this information is not provided by the API.
     -   **reporter** - VARCHAR(100) - reference to
+        tfs_developer.display_name or project_developer.display_name: The
-        tfs_developer.display_name: The reporter of the work item according to the work item data.
-Usually, this is the same developer as *updated_by* on the first version, but this may be different due to cloned issues or intermediate changes.
+        reporter of the work item according to the work item data.
+Usually, this is the same developer as *updated_by* on the first version, but this may be
+        different due to cloned issues or intermediate changes.
 This is NULL if this information is not provided by the API.
     -   **assignee** - VARCHAR(100) - reference to
+        tfs_developer.display_name or project_developer.display_name: The
-        tfs_developer.display_name: The developer that should resolve
-        the work item, or NULL if none is assigned thus far.
+        developer that should resolve the work item, or NULL if none is assigned thus far.
     -   **attachments** - INT: The number of attachments in the work item.
 This tracks updates in the changelog.
     -   **additional_information** - TEXT: Human-readable text that is